-IEP Teams are responsible for determining whether students with disabilities will be instructed on Florida standards and assessed with the Florida Standards Assessment (FSA)/End of Course (EOC) assessments or on Access Points and assessed with the Florida Standards Alternate Assessment (FSA)/End of Course (EOC) assessments based on criteria outlined in Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.).
-For more information regarding the decision-making process, see the section of this document on Statewide Assessment - Assessment of Students with Disabilities.
-Parents/legal guardians must sign consent for their student to receive instruction on Access Points and be assessed using the FSAA.
+IEP Teams are responsible for determining whether students with disabilities will be instructed on Florida standards and assessed with the Florida Assessment of Student Thinking (FAST)/End of Course (EOC) assessment or on Access Points and assessed with the Florida Assessment of Student Thinking (FAST)/End of Course (EOC) assessments based on criteria outlined in Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.).
+For more information regarding the decision-making process, see the section of this document on Statewide Assessment-Assessment on Access Points and be assessed using the FAA.

-C. Reporting Student Progress
+Reporting Student Progress